 Overarching Goals, Definitions and Guiding Principles

-The Ad Hoc Committee held four meetings during the month of April to develop this Action Plan to guide development of a Comprehensive Plan to End Homelessness in Pierce County.
+The Ad Hoc Committee held four meetings during the month of April to develop this Action Plan, which will guide development of a Comprehensive Plan to End Homelessness in Pierce County.
 This section includes guidance on the Plan’s overarching goals, suggestions for key word definitions, and proposed principles to lead the planning efforts.

 Goals